Woman's Belly with hands heart shape around belly button with flower on top

 This is because your abdomen contains several of your vital organs (including your stomach), which can be sensitive to extreme pressure and vibration.

-A man holding Massage Gun On a bare Stomach
+massage gun on belly fat: A man holding Massage Gun On Stomach

-Potential Benefits of Using Percussion Massager on Stomach
+Potential Benefits of Using a Percussion Massager on Stomach

 In theory, yes.
 However, getting an effective percussion massage on your abdominal muscles would be very challenging – or impossible – without simultaneously adding some serious percussion to your internal organs.

-a graphic representation of the stomach and on the background an X-ray of the human body
+how often can you use a massage gun: stomach and on the background an X-ray of the human body

-Don’t do it unless you have a good reason to massage your belly.
+Don’t do it unless you have a good reason to use a massage on belly.
 Safety should always be your top priority if you decide to try it.
-Be sure to check out the How to Use a Massage Gun on Stomach section below for more details.
+Be sure to check out the section on using massage gun on stomach below for more details.

 So, are there any benefits of a massage gun on the stomach?
 Yes, there are a few potential benefits of using a massage gun over your abdomen that are worth considering.

-a man laying on his back on a massage table while a therapist is passing a device to treat lower Back Pain
+abdominal muscle ache: a man laying on a massage table while a therapist is passing a device to treat Pain

 Many people use massage guns to relax or wind down at the end of the day.
-Spending a minute running a massage gun over your abdomen with a soft attachment (and maybe even some heat!) could be an effective way to improve your relaxation routine now and then.
+Spending a minute running a massage gun on abdomen with a soft attachment (and maybe even some heat!) could be an effective way to relax abdominal muscles now and then.

 To Help with Digestion

-Can a Massage Gun Help You Lose Weight?
+Can You Use a Massage Gun to Lose Belly Fat?

-While many people believe you can use a massage gun on stomach fat to break up fat deposits, no scientific evidence supports this.
-This means that even if you’re struggling with your weight, you won’t see much benefit from hammering away at your abdomen with your favorite massage gun.
+While many people believe you can use a massage gun on belly fat to break up fat deposits, no scientific evidence supports this.
+This means that even if you’re struggling with your weight, you won’t see much benefit from hammering away at with your favorite massage gun on stomach fat.

-No matter how you slice it, a healthy diet, exercise, and keeping your body in a calorie deficit will be the pillars of an effective weight loss plan 2.
-These vital rules of weight loss science can be difficult to follow, but they will work much better than any product you can buy in a store.
+No matter how you slice it, a healthy diet, exercise, and keeping your body in a calorie deficit will be the pillars of an effective weight loss plan2.
+These vital rules of weight loss science can be challenging to follow, but they will work much better than any product you can buy in a store.

-a young woman on sports cloths doing abs on a matt on a dark background
+abdomen muscle pain: a young woman doing abs on a dark background

-A man holding a Massage Gun on his bare belly
+massage gun on stomach, abdomen muscle pain: A man holding a Massage Gun on belly fat

 When Not to Use a Massage Gun on Stomach or Abdomen

-While there are few instances of benefits of a massage gun on the stomach, there are some examples of when to definitely not use a massage gun on your stomach.
+While there are a few instances of benefits of a massage gun on the stomach, there are some examples of when to definitely not use a massage gun on stomach.

-Using a massage gun directly on your stomach while pregnant is especially dangerous.
-This is because the vibration from the percussions – and the percussions themselves – can be potentially harmful to the healthy growth of a developing baby.
+Using a massage gun on your stomach, directly, while pregnant is especially dangerous.
+This is because the vibration from the percussion – and the percussion itself – can be potentially harmful to the healthy growth of a developing baby.

 a pregnant woman holding with her hands her tummy